-I love running BOGO (Buy One Get One or Buy One Give One) offers because it ensures more people are being brought into your fold than you could likely get on your own.
+I love running BOGO (Buy One Get One or Buy One Give One) offers because it builds exposure.

-I like to do buy one, give one.
+I personally prefer buy one, give one, because when you think about how to market your book you always need to be thinking about drawing in new potential fans.
 So I ask people to pre-order my book, send me the receipt, and a name and email address of friend or colleague I can gift a digital copy to as well.

 People love to share books they enjoy, and you can be a part of that while also getting introduced to new potential fans and followers.

 I’ve even invited people to include a short note they’d want me to include, to take the personalization up a notch when I’m gifting.

 Video is becoming increasingly important for social media exposure, in regards to generating more interest and more engagement.

 So make an official announcement about the pre-order.
 Do videos to announce discounts or to describe a giveaway or swag offer.
 There’s really no reason you can’t do a video to accompany any of these strategies.
 Plus with proper planning, you can record all these in one afternoon and release them as appropriate.